 - It is advisable to consume boiled eggs within 3 days.

 - Avoid using eggs with damaged shells, as they might contain dirt and bacteria.

 - Ensure that the eggs have not crossed their shelf life.

 Cooking eggs during pregnancy is pretty much the same as when one is not pregnant.
-The idea here is to ensure that the salmonella bacteria is killed in the cooking process:
+The idea here is to ensure that the salmonella bacteria are killed in the cooking process:

 How Long Do Eggs Last?

 An egg is best consumed twenty-eight days from the day it was laid.
 Boiled eggs should be consumed within 2-3 days after boiling, and food containing egg should be consumed immediately.

 Suggestions to Avoid Bacterial Infections Through Egg Consumption

 - Handle the eggs with clean hands which are thoroughly washed.